I began blogging July 3, 1997, the day I bought my first PC.

 The cause of his personality disorder is multi-factorial – the development of personality is a long process – it onvolves experiences, family environment as well as choices made by a person during the formative years.
 Personality disorders are not diagnosable until after age 18 because the personality is not developed before then.

-I think NPD and related personality disorders are common among bloggers, among religious leaders, and among people on the Alt-Right.
-We are all engaging in risky and high-profile pursuits for little financial reward.
+I think NPD and related personality disorders are common among bloggers, among religious leaders, and among the political.

 I am considering donating my blog to science so they can track the effect of various psychotropic medications on my output.
 From 2001 to 2009, I was on lithium (along with clonidine and clonazepam).
 When I began Alexander Technique teacher training in 2009, I was able to go off all of my meds.
 From June 2013 on, I’ve been on modafinil.
 Lithium increased my weight by about 20 pounds, evened out my manic highs and lows, gave me a feeling of well-being, and slowed my thinking, speech and creativity.
 Modafinil gives me a feeling of mild euphoria, has helped me lose 10 pounds, and it has fired up my thirst for detecting patterns and accumulating information but has reduced my creativity and gives me too much confidence when I drive (two traffic tickets in the past year).